sungjungk/fp-scanner-hacking/README.md

 Finally, the driver do de-obfuscate the image using provided key from device and salt that was held before.

 # Vulnerability
-The key and salt should remain encrypted during transfer operation.
+The key and salt should remain encrypted during transfer operation (CWE-311: Missing Encryption of Sensitive Data).
 Unfortunately, it does not comply this criteria.
 Key and salt used for obfuscating fingerprint image exhibit cleartext when fingerprint scanner device transfers a fingerprint image, that is just scanned, to the driver.
-(CWE-311: Missing Encryption of Sensitive Data)

-Upon this, we could perform a PoC for de-obfuscating fingerprint image after MITMing using above vulnerabilities.
-(CWE-200: Information Disclosure)

 # Attack Vector
 During enrolling or verifying fingerprint, we retrieved three items immediately after capturing on the USB device; encrypted/obfuscated fingerprint image, cleartext formed key and salt.
-After then, we can de-obfuscate the encrypted/obfuscated fingerprint image using retrieved cleartext formed key and reproducible salt value.
+After then, we can de-obfuscate the encrypted/obfuscated fingerprint image using retrieved cleartext formed key and salt.

 # How to build
 You require the following to build this project: